Hugh McKean, top Republican in Colorado House, dies at 55

 “Whenever I saw him or spoke to him, he had an encouraging word and was ready to lift others up,” Burton Brown said in a statement.
 “Whenever I think of Hugh McKean, I’ll think of his smile and his positive outlook on life.”

-Hudson said McKean had a full plate as he worked to grow the House GOP’s ranks in the November election, form a policy platform for the upcoming 2023 legislative session and build a new home.

-“He was doing all these things at the exact same time, so I expressed some concern,” Hudson said.
-“Hugh was — I hate using the past tense — had the most wicked sense of humor.
-If there was a way to take a bad situation and make it dark humor, Hugh found it.
-It made everybody just find the light in everything.
-I adored this man.
-His loss is something I can’t even quantity for you.”

-Democrats in the legislature were mourning McKean’s loss on Sunday, too.
+Democrats in the legislature were mourning McKean’s death on Sunday, too.

 “We will miss his kindness, the joy that he brought to the capitol every day, and the care that he showed every person he ever met,” House Speaker Alec Garnett, D-Denver, said.
 “Hugh was the very definition of a statesman — a genuinely nice guy who always wanted the best for our state and his constituents.
 His integrity and the deep respect with which he treated every member of the House were a model for every lawmaker he worked with.
 The thoughts and prayers of the entire Democratic Caucus are with Leader McKean’s family and loved ones.”